-Inviting guests to your workspace means your company is responsible for paying for their account.
+Inviting guests to your workspace means that your company is responsible for paying for their account.
 Guest accounts are useful if you’re working with an external contractor who doesn’t have their own workspace, or if you need to be able to add and remove them from specific channels in your workspace.

-If the person you want to add also uses Slack at their company, try using Slack Connect instead to collaborate together from your separate workspaces.
+If the person that you want to add also uses Slack at their company, try using Slack Connect instead to collaborate together from your separate workspaces.

-Learn more about the difference between Slack Connect and guest accounts, or, read on for information about guest roles in Slack.
+Learn more about the difference between Slack Connect and guest accounts, or read on for information about guest roles in Slack.

 Billing for guests